webprogramming260/simon-react/README.md

 - 30% - Successfully converted the components
 - 20% - Successfully implemented the router
 - 10% - At least four Git commits for the project (Initial, milestone, ..., milestone, final)
-- 10% - Notes in your Simon repository README.md about what you have learned
+- 10% - Notes in your start up repository README.md about what you have learned